LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 And now, FINALLY, with everything in place, we are DONE writing our smart contract.

-This level was **HUGE!** I am sure you learnt A LOT, and got a LOT more experience with Cadence and Flow's concepts through this level.
+This level was **HUGE!** I am sure you learned A LOT, and got a LOT more experience with Cadence and Flow's concepts through this level.

 I have said this multiple times throughout the level, but I will say it again.
 Learning a new language, especially one with so many new things (resources, capabilities) and building the mental models around it can take time, and it's okay.
 I don't expect you to become an expert in Cadence just by doing this one level, but hopefully at least 50% of the things I said made sense to you.
 The other 50%, **ask me doubts on Discord**, go through the level again, read the code you have written, and it will eventually come to you.